Matrix of Peace Whole Systems Model™

 Human consciousness work focuses on values, virtues, beliefs and worldviews.
 It finds areas of values-agreement and guides stakeholders to create new solutions to age-old problems from a different level of consciousness than that which created them.
 Best practices work focuses on existing practices in the public, private, and civil society sectors and compares them to best practices for generating justice, prosperity, and sustainability.

 The word eiro in Greek means to join or bind together that which has been separated.
 EIRO’s peacebuilding technology—the Matrix of Peace Whole Systems Model™— does this by bringing together historically siloed and sometimes hostile sectors, honoring the consciousness forces at work within them, and creating a systems model to understand them is the creative gift of EIRO and its family of peacebuilding programs

 In sum, the Matrix of Peace Whole Systems Model serves as a peacebuilding systems model to design and actualize peaceful societies; a guide to peace-optimizing values, beliefs, and best practices; a visual teaching and mapping tool; a diagnostic tool; and a peacebuilding technology.

 The Goal of the Matrix: achieving an Ecosystem of Societal Peace

 The goal of the Matrix is to create an ecosystem of societal peace.
-The definition of societal peace in Matrix terminology is that time when the society is generating justice, prosperity, and sustainability with higher order consciousness (based in love and empathy) sufficiently to become a self-balancing, self-correcting, flourishing ecosystem of societal peace.
+The definition of societal peace in Matrix terminology is that time when the society is generating justice, prosperity, and sustainability with higher order consciousness (based in love and empathy) sufficiently to become a self-organizing, self-balancing, self-correcting, flourishing ecosystem of societal peace.